Skip to main content

 SW Christian leads match 2-0.

 The Eagles trailed 4-1 to start the third set, but Marissa Michaelis got her offense going to spark her teammates.
-They were 8-for-16 to open the set to get the New Life Academy section energized.
+They were 8-for-16 to open the set, getting the New Life Academy section energized.

 — Marcus Fuller